bongo227/Atomical/doc/doc_gen.md

 ```

 #### Pool count
-For debugging purposes its often usefull to know how much elements are in the pool.
+For debugging purposes its often useful to know how much elements are in the pool.
 To compute this, we walk the free list to find out how much slices are free, then subtract that from `elementCount`

 ```
 FUNCTION poolCount(pool)